This easy royal icing is made with just two ingredients and will look beautiful on your cookies.

-Well, the egg whites do get your royal icing to really harden and hold.
-If I were using royal icing to put together a gingerbread house, I probably would want an icing “glue” that was hard and sturdy.
+If I were putting together a gingerbread house, I probably would want an icing “glue” that was hard and sturdy.
+For that, I would definitely use a classic royal icing recipe.

-For my cookies, I prefer to leave it out.
-I don’t know about you but I don’t like biting into icing so hard it’s going to break my teeth.
-This royal icing still dries and hardens to the touch but it's soft when you bite into it.
+For my gingerbread man cookies and other iced sugar cookies, I prefer to leave it out.
+I don’t know about you but I don’t like biting into icing so hard that I'm worried it’s going to break my teeth.

-There is one small catch.
-If you plan to pack the cookies or store them for later, you will need to let them dry overnight after decorating.
-The thicker your decoration, the longer it will take to dry.
-The addition of too much food dye can also make it take longer.
+They will have to dry overnight after decorating.
+The thicker your icing layer, the longer it will take to dry.
+I've found that the addition of too much food dye can also make it take longer to dry out.

 To give you an idea, this unfinished train sugar cookie was iced around 3pm and at around 10am the next day, I checked on it.
 It was dry to the touch and gentle pressure with my finger did not mess up my icing.

-How to Make Easy Cookie Icing
+How to Make Easy Homemade Icing

 I fully admit that I use the laziest way possible to make my icing.
 I don’t even sift my sugar.
 It takes a bit more mixing on my part to get rid of sugar clumps so if you are into sifting, by all means sift your sugar first.

-Next, take a fork, NOT a whisk, and add either water or milk a teaspoon at a time.
 Start mixing and stop adding liquid when you get the right consistency.
 Be sure to mix in all the sugar and scrape it off the side of the bowl too.

 Tips for Making Royal Icing: